noface-0/S-NAS/README.md

 - `--checkpoint-frequency`: Save a checkpoint every N generations (0 to disable)
 - `--resume-from`: Path to a checkpoint file to resume search from
 - `--weight-sharing-max-models`: Maximum number of models in the weight sharing pool (default: 100)

+#### PNAS-specific options:
+- `--beam-size`: Number of top architectures to keep in the beam (default: 10)
+- `--max-complexity`: Maximum complexity level to explore (default: 3)
+- `--num-expansions`: Number of expansions per architecture in the beam (default: 5)

+#### ENAS-specific options:
+- `--controller-sample-count`: Number of architectures for the controller to sample (default: 50)
+- `--controller-entropy-weight`: Entropy weight for exploration (default: 0.1)

 ## Custom Datasets